-The Center for Disease Control estimates that on any given day, 1 in 31 hospital patients has a HAI, or healthcare-associated infection.
-(1) Up to 70 percent of these infections could be prevented if health care workers followed recommended protocols, including hand hygiene.
+The Center for Disease Control estimates that on any given day, 1 in 31 hospital patients has an HAI or healthcare-associated infection.
+(1) Up to 70 percent of these infections could be prevented if health care workers followed recommended protocols, including hand hygiene and infection control.
 (2)

 The Center for Disease Control estimates that HAIs cost between $28 billion - $45 billion in the United States each year.
 (3)

 Hand hygiene is the simplest and most effective method of preventing the transmission of infection among patients and healthcare workers.
 (4) When properly implemented, clean hands can significantly reduce HAIs and their devastating effects on a patient’s physical, mental, and financial health.
-To minimize the risk of patient harm and promote a positive care experience, all healthcare providers should follow a system of effective and timely hand hygiene procedures.
+To minimize the risk of patient harm and promote a positive care experience, all healthcare providers should follow a system of effective and timely hand hygiene procedures for infection prevention.

-Below are 3 ways for healthcare organizations to effectively tackle hand hygiene:
+Below are 3 ways for healthcare organizations to effectively tackle hand hygiene and infection control:

 Studies show that on average, healthcare personnel clean their hands less than half of the times they should.
 (5)

 Factors influencing noncompliance with hand hygiene protocol vary between organizations and among different levels of professional healthcare workers.
 Factors can include (4):

 - Inaccessibility of inconveniently placed sinks and hand sanitizer stations